ZoeZo3/LibraryApp/README.md

 # LibraryApp

+# What is it ?

+LibraryApp is a React app that allows you to look for books and add them to your cart.
+Further work needs to be done for the payment part of the app.

 # How to run the code?

 - go to the library-app folder
-- install node js
-- run: npm i && npm run dev
+- run: npm run dev

 # Where is the data from?